Essential Care on Weekends for Personal Support – An Innovative Approach to Building Capacity

-Personal Support Worker coaches Cynthia Matundan (left) and Joie Francisco (right) are members of VHA Home HealthCare’s Essential Care on Weekends Steering Committee.
+The featured image above shows personal Support Worker coaches Cynthia Matundan (left) and Joie Francisco (right).
+Both are members of VHA Home HealthCare’s Essential Care on Weekends Steering Committee.

 The shortage of health human resources is a significant challenge for many organizations across the health sector, and the pandemic has only made things worse.
 VHA Home HealthCare (VHA) has struggled to recruit enough PSWs to support our increasingly complex clients and especially those who need care on weekends.
 These capacity issues have limited the ability to accept new clients at times, especially those who require weekend care.
 Recognizing the tremendous strain the system is under, VHA sought creative solutions to enable care for all who need it most.